Anticipating the Extent of Article Virality

 Editor's Note: This post is part of a series based on the research conducted in District Data Labs' NLP Research Lab.

-This post is about Distributed Representations, a concept that is foundational not only to the understanding of data processing in machine learning, but also to the understanding of information processing and storage . . .
+This post is about Distributed Representations, a concept that is foundational not only to the understanding of data processing in machine learning, but also to the understanding of information processing and . . .